insarlab/MiaplPy/docs/README.md

 Inversion step may take long time depending on the number of pixels in the subset area you are processing and number of images.

-Here is an example of SAR stack pre-processed using ISCE:
+**Example:** Here is an example of SAR stack pre-processed using ISCE:

 Area: Pichincha volcano, Ecuador\
 Dataset: Sentinel-1 Ascending Track 18, 23 acquisitions, 2019.01.01 - 2019.06.12\